 (1) Be a public or private non-profit residential facility;

-(2) Serve battered women and their children; and
+(2) Serve battered persons and their children; and

-(3) If the facility serves other individuals a portion of the facility must be set aside on a long-term basis to serve only battered women and their children.
+(3) When the facility serves other individuals, a portion of the facility must be set aside on a long-term basis to serve only battered persons and their children.

 (B) What are the county agency's responsibilities prior to determining eligibility of an individual in a shelter?

-(1) The county agency shall confirm and document that the shelter meets the requirements set forth in paragraph (A) of this rule.
+(1) The county agency shall confirm and document that the shelter meets the requirements described in paragraph (A) of this rule.

 (2) Shelters already authorized by the United States department of agriculture (USDA) food and nutrition service (FNS) as retailers shall be considered as meeting the definition and the county agency is not required to make any further determination.